Tyburn

-Tyburn was a manor (estate) in the county of Middlesex, one of two which were served by the parish of Marylebone.
+Tyburn was a manor (estate) in London, Middlesex, England, one of two which were served by the parish of Marylebone.

-The parish, probably therefore also the manor, was bounded by Roman roads to the west (modern Edgware Road) and south (modern Oxford Street), the junction of these was the site of the famous Tyburn Gallows (known colloquially as the "Tyburn Tree"), now occupied by Marble Arch.
-For this reason, for many centuries, the name Tyburn was synonymous with capital punishment, it having been the principal place for execution of London criminals and convicted traitors, including many religious martyrs.
-It was also known as 'God's Tribunal', in the 18th century.
 Tyburn took its name from the Tyburn Brook, a tributary of the River Westbourne.
-The name Tyburn, from Teo Bourne, means 'boundary stream', but Tyburn Brook should not be confused with the better known River Tyburn, which is the next tributary of the River Thames to the east of the Westbourne.
+The name Tyburn, from Teo Bourne, means 'boundary stream'.

+The parish, and probably therefore also the manor, was bounded by Roman roads to the west (modern Edgware Road) and south (modern Oxford Street).
+The junction of these was the site of the famous Tyburn Gallows (known colloquially as the "Tyburn Tree"), now occupied by Marble Arch.
+For many centuries the name Tyburn was synonymous with capital punishment: it was the principal place for execution for London and Middlesex criminals and convicted traitors, including many religious martyrs.
+In the 18th century it was also known as "God's Tribunal".
+Hangings at Tyburn often included a sometimes raucous procession of the condemned from Newgate Gaol in the City – at the end of the 18th century, the hangings were moved to Newgate.